Advisory from the ECPI Center of Excellence

 Cloud “great migration” continues.
 The ever-increasing move to cloud services is being called the great migration.
 We’ll see even more services and workloads move to cloud-based platforms.
 Remember all those articles that you have seen this year about misconfigured AWS buckets being found?
 We will continue to see more of these Cloud related spillages.

 GDPR.
-GDPR comes into effect in 2018, on May 25th.
+GDPR came into effect in 2018, on May 25th.
 According to this new set of regulations, both U.S. and European organizations will need to show compliance in the following areas: managing, storing and sharing data–no matter how large the data sets are.
 Specific to breaches, organizations will have to report data breaches within 72 hours of their knowledge of them.
 We will see US organizations that are not within compliance facing some high fines and heavy public scrutiny.
 We will also see the creation of a formalized Data Protection Officer position at organizations.

 Ransomware will continue.
 Threat actors will be smarter about which people and companies they target, so they can extort as much money as possible.
 We will thus see better crafted malicious emails as cyber criminals perform more research into their targets.
 Conversely, we will see law enforcement and the security industry join forces on a much larger scale to aggressively detect and respond to these incidents, leading some malicious groups to move away from this type of attack.